Glossary

 By Zach Rogue

-The holiday Tu Bishvat (ט״ו בשבט) is an arboreal celebration also known as Rosh HaShana La’llanot, literally “New Year of the Trees.”
+The holiday Tu Bishvat (ט״ו בשבט) is an arboreal celebration also known as Rosh Hashanah La’llanot, literally “New Year of the Trees.”
 In contemporary Israel, the day is recognized as an ecological awareness day, and trees are planted in celebration…(more)

 u